Akin81/haykay2009/README.md

 - 👋 Hi, I’m a data analyst
 - 👀 I’m interested in Python, SQL, PowerBi, Excel
 - 🌱 I’m currently working on series of projects
-- 💞️ I’m looking to collaborate on Data analysis
+- 💞️ I’m looking to collaborate on Data analysis projects
 - 📫 How to reach me ...

 <!---